Vacancies, Internships and Consultancies

-The Internship period is at a minimum 2 months and maximum 6 months.
-Interns are expected to be in office Monday through Friday, during working hours.
+The Internship period may vary from a minimum of 2 months to a maximum of 6 months.
+Interns are expected to be in office Monday through Friday during normal working hours.

 The United Nations does not provide financial support for interns.
 All successful applicants are expected to make their own arrangements for travel and living expenses during the internship period.